- This article contains affiliate links and we will be compensated if you purchase something after clicking on them.

 I love the little electric trolling motors that are on the market right now.
 It makes being a kayak angler so much more affordable and the kayak fishing experience much more efficient.

-With that in mind, below is my list of the best kayak trolling motors out there.
+Below are my comprehensive breakdowns of the best kayak trolling motors out there.
 I’ve categorized them by use, as well as budget, so that you can choose one that makes sense for you.
-They are:

 - Best Overall: MotorGuide Xi3 Wireless Freshwater Bow Mount Pontoon Trolling Motor